The Odd Couple (1970 TV series): Supporting characters

-When Oscar introduces Felix's ex-wife, Gloria, to his girlfriend, Nancy, and her brother, Ray, trouble erupts when Gloria starts dating Ray.
+When Oscar introduces Felix's ex-wife, Gloria, to his girlfriend, Nancy, and her brother, Ray (Fred Beir), trouble erupts when Gloria starts dating Ray.

 The Pigeon Sisters (Monica Evans as Cecily and Carole Shelley as Gwendolyn, reprising their roles from the Broadway stage play and the film) make four appearances during the first season.
 The sisters are never seen again, but are occasionally mentioned.
 During the latter part of the first season and half of the second, Oscar's steady girlfriend is Dr. Nancy Cunningham (portrayed by Joan Hotchkis), a physician whose colleague Dr. Melnitz (played by Bill Quinn) is a curmudgeonly and sardonic older doctor who treats both Felix and Oscar.
 Beginning in the third season, Felix also has a girlfriend, Miriam Welby (portrayed by Elinor Donahue), and they last into the fifth season, presumably parting ways before Felix and Gloria remarry in the series finale.
 Christopher Shea appears as Phillip Wexler, Felix and Oscar's 11-year-old neighbor, in three episodes of the first season.
 Oscar makes frequent references to "Crazy Rhoda Zimmerman", his occasional good-time girlfriend, but she never appears onscreen.

 The TV series also features their ex-wives.
 Janis Hansen appears as Felix's former wife Gloria (named Frances in the play and film), and Jack Klugman's wife Brett Somers portrays Blanche, Oscar's acerbic ex-wife (the couple separated in real life during the final season of the series).
 There are several episodes in which Felix feels that he has not tried hard enough to reconcile with Gloria and takes comically drastic measures to try to win her back.
 In contrast, Oscar seems quite happy to be divorced from Blanche, and she from him, as the two constantly trade sarcastic barbs.
 The only major drawback from Oscar's point of view is the alimony that he has been ordered to pay.